About Your Interview

 Scheduling Your Interview

-Why have you chosen music as the primary focus of your master’s education?
+Why have you chosen music as the primary focus of your graduate education?
 What outcomes are expected as a result of your attending Berklee?
 Do you have a clear idea of career goals beyond a master’s degree?

 In researching your options for pursuing an education in music, what aspects of the Berklee model are most appealing to you?
 What are your motivations behind applying to Berklee for a master’s degree?

-In selecting our entering class, the Graduate Admissions Committee must identify how each admitted student will contribute to the quality of our community.
+In selecting our entering class, the graduate admissions committee must identify how each admitted student will contribute to the quality of our community.
 How will you contribute to the Berklee network and improve the quality of the Berklee experience for all?